TarodBOFH/tarodbofh.github.io/_posts/2020-08-03-feedback-and-sandwiches.md

 As part of a team-building exercise to build trust, we made confessions to coworkers.
 One of the techniques shared by the trainer was the _sandwich_.
-I've learned that it is a classic in American culture, and once aware of it I was able to identify _the sandwich :sandwich:_ early on during conversations:
+I've learned that it is a classic in American culture, and once aware of it I was able to identify _the sandwich :hamburger:_ early on during conversations:

 > Hey Juan!
 Can I say something personal to you?
 I've always appreciated you and your family!
 > You need to lose some weight because your health is important, and it's a wonderful daughter you need to take care of!